 –Wine Asshole said it right from the start, the one OBVIOUS pairing with this wine was Monk.
 I agreed.
 So did Santa Cruz Mountains, SF Wine Blog, and Barton Orchard.

 You can see the full pairing schematic below:

 The Wine.
 The Jazz.
 The Ridge.

-Categories: Cabernet Sauvignon, Events & Photographs, Geyserville, History, Lytton Springs, Monte Bello, Paul Draper, Press Reviews, Social Media, Special Offerings, Tasting Flights, Tasting Notes, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Art, Wine & Music, Wine and Jazz, Wine Blogs, Wine Quotes, Wine Tales, Zinfandel
+Categories: Cabernet Sauvignon, Events, Geyserville, History, Lytton Springs, Monte Bello, Offerings, Paul Draper, Press Reviews, Social Media, Tasting Flights, Tasting Notes, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Art, Wine & Music, Wine and Jazz, Wine Blogs, Wine Quotes, Wine Tales, Zinfandel